myinqi/Celona/README.md

 Fish shell configuration required!
-You can deselect the zsh configuration, we do not need it You can deselect the Firefox configuration, we use zen-browser with Celona After installation log into system and perform the next steps:
+You can deselect the zsh configuration, we do not need it You can deselect the Firefox configuration, we use zen-browser with Celona After installation, log into system and perform the next steps:

 - The Celona repository must already exist at `~/.config/quickshell/Celona/`.
-So clone the repository first.
+So clone the repository like in the follwing step.
     ```
     mkdir -p ~/.config/quickshell
     git clone https://github.com/myinqi/Celona.git ~/.config/quickshell/Celona